psd-tools/psd-tools/README.rst

 * layer effects information is decoded;
 * Descriptor structures are decoded;
 * there is an optional Cython extension to make the parsing fast;
-* very basic & experimental layer merging.
+* very basic & experimental layer merging;
+* support both PSD and PSB file formats;
+* EngineData structure is decoded;
+* EXIF data is taken into account;
+* experimental JSON export is available.

 Not implemented:

 * reading of Duotone, LAB, etc. images;
-* many image resource types and tagged blocks are not decoded (they are attached to the result as raw bytes);
+* some image resource types and tagged blocks are not decoded (they are attached to the result as raw bytes);
-* some of the raw Descriptor values (like EngineData) are not decoded;
+* some of the raw Descriptor values are not decoded;
 * this library can't reliably blend layers together: it is possible to export a single layer and to export a final image, but rendering of e.g. layer group may produce incorrect results;